The best camera rain covers in 2025: keep your camera and lens dry when it's wet

 Might need more than one size

 When you get down to it, a good camera rain cover doesn't need to be complicated.
-It needs to protect your camera from the elements while also giving you the ability to keep on shooting.
-This is a target that the Think Tank Emergency Rain Cover hits perfectly, for a relatively low price.
+It needs to protect your camera from the elements while also allowing you to keep on shooting.
+This is a target that the Think Tank Emergency Rain Cover hits perfectly, for a relatively affordable price.

 The DWR (Durable Water Repellent) coating fends off moisture from the outside, while the extensive seals ensure there's no chance of ingress through the material.
 It folds down into a small carrying pouch, and when you do need it, it's quick and easy to deploy.
-You can access your camera controls through the cinchable sleeve, with an oversized window that makes it easy to see what you're doing at all times.
-It uses the shoe mount to securely attach to your camera, so you can be sure it won't slip off.
+You can access your camera controls through the cinchable sleeve, and an oversized window makes it easy to see what you're doing at all times.
+It securely attaches to your camera using its hotshoe mount, so you can be sure it won't slip off.

 Best cheap rain cover